 The timing and extent of return of urinary continence and sexual potency following prostatectomy is a complex process that is time dependent and multifactorial.
 Some of the factors that influence the success of return of these quality of life issues include patient factors such as age, preoperative urinary and sexual function, and presence of medical conditions such as hypertension and diabetes.
 In addition, surgical factors such as quality and quantity of nerve preservation can influence outcomes.

-For young patients (<60 years old) who were preoperatively potent with no urinary issues who receive bilateral nerve preservation, 87% and 93% were continent (defined as 0-1 security pad) and 73% and 88% were potent (defined as having the ability to engage in intercourse with or without the use of phosphodiesterase inhibitor medications) at 6 and 12 months respectively.
+For young patients (<60 years old) who were preoperatively potent with no urinary issues who receive bilateral nerve preservation, 80% and 93% were continent (defined as 0-1 security pad) and 72% and 85% were potent (defined as having the ability to engage in intercourse with or without the use of phosphodiesterase inhibitor medications) at 6 and 12 months respectively.
 These results can vary significantly dependent on individual circumstances including extent of cancer, age, and comorbid medical conditions.
-Please refer to graphs of continence and potency outcomes above.

 Will I need further treatment such as radiation or chemotherapy following surgery?